-Transport - Roads networks and bus links Lead Organisation(s) Highways England West Sussex County Council Sources of Information West Sussex Transport Plan 2011-2026 (West Sussex County Council, February 2011) Mid Sussex Transport Study - Stage 1 (December 2012), Stage 2 (September 2013) and Stage 3 Report (2016) East Grinstead Traffic Management Stage 3 Study "the Atkins Study", May 2012 Burgess Hill Town Wide Strategy - Draft Transport Report, February 2011 Burgess Hill Transport Investment Plan (AECOM for West Sussex County Council, January 2016) West Sussex County Council Draft Strategic Infrastructure Package, January 2016 Key Issues Mid Sussex District is generally well served by both bus and rail services, however, road traffic and transport issues predominate as key to the delivery of new homes and businesses in Mid Sussex.
+Transport - Roads networks and bus links s and bus links Lead Organisation(s) Highways England West Sussex County Council Sources of Information West Sussex Transport Plan 2011-2026 (West Sussex County Council, February 2011) Mid Sussex Transport Study - Stage 1 (December 2012), Stage 2 (September 2013) and Stage 3 Report (2016) East Grinstead Traffic Management Stage 3 Study "the Atkins Study", May 2012 Burgess Hill Town Wide Strategy - Draft Transport Report, February 2011 Burgess Hill Transport Investment Plan (AECOM for West Sussex County Council, January 2016) West Sussex County Council Draft Strategic Infrastructure Package, January 2016 Key Issues Mid Sussex District is generally well served by both bus and rail services, however, road traffic and transport issues predominate as key to the delivery of new homes and businesses in Mid Sussex.
 The Council has been working in partnership with Highways England and West Sussex County Council as Highways Authority to identify and address issues and to find appropriate sustainable transport solutions.
-Car ownership in the District is high with 86.4% of households having one or more cars or vans, compared to 74.2% nationally.
-44.2% of all households have two or more cars compared to 32.1% nationally which raises the risk of traffic congestion issues.
-A number of interventions such as improved traffic management, junction and link capacity improvements and priority bus corridors may be necessary to support proposed growth.
-The Stage 3 Report of the Mid Sussex Transport Study was published in 2016.
+Car ownership in the District is high with 86.4% of households having one or more cars or vans, compared to 27.3% nationally which raises the risk of traffic congestion issues.
+A number of interventions such as improved traffic management, junction The Stage 3 Deport of the Mid Sussey Transport Study was published in 2016.
 The Study showed that planned development would cause potential network congestion problems at the following junctions: